 First study on urbanicity and chronic disease health indicators within sub-Saharan Africa using satellite imagery overlaid on data from the Tanzania Demographic and Health Survey to understand the effect of the built environment on health outcomes.

 Analysis finds prevalence of elevated C-reactive protein, a measure of chronic inflammation and a predictor of cardiovascular disease, and overweight/obesity among women in Tanzania.
 Urbanicity is positively associated with BMI, and this association is partly but not fully accounted for by wealth.
 The findings highlight the potential negative effects of urbanicity on chronic disease markers, with potentially more change detected for those transitioning from rural to urban lifestyles.
-Satellite-derived urbanicity measures is reproducible and provide nuanced understanding of the effects of the built environment on health.
+Satellite-derived urbanicity measures are reproducible and provide a nuanced understanding of the effects of the built environment on health.